-Today, Morocco’s population amounts to around 34 million people.
+Today, Morocco’s population amounts to around 36 million people.
 The country's capital is Rabat, however, there are five other cities that are significantly larger than Rabat when it comes to the number of residents, the largest city of them being Casablanca.
-Overall, 60 percent of Morocco's inhabitants live in urban areas and cities, since a vast part of the country is comprised of desert and mountains.
+Overall, 63.5 percent of Morocco's inhabitants live in urban areas and cities, since a vast part of the country is comprised of desert and mountains.
 The fertility rate has remained at around 2.5 children per woman for the last ten years, which is much lower than other countries in Africa and slightly higher than most western European countries.
-Yet, a large percentage of the population is young, with a little over 27 percent of the population being under 14 years of age.
+Yet, a large percentage of the population is young, with a little less than 27 percent of the population being under 14 years of age.

 While there were some concerns over the country’s first Islamist party which was elected in 2011, the party has maintained its multi-party democracy and keeps religion and politics largely separate - serving as an example of Islamic democracy.
 Morocco is also looking to overcome its dependence on foreign oil and gas by deploying renewable energy technologies around the country – notably solar technology to harness the solar capacity of the Sahara Desert region.

 This text provides general information.
 Statista assumes no